Did you find what you were looking for?

 - Hire a mechanic to inspect the truck's chassis, engine, transmission, and tires of the vehicle.
 It's much cheaper to pay a mechanic to inspect it than to have to deal with problems down the road.

 Got a boom / bucket truck to sell?
-In minutes, you can create a classified ad and market it to thousands of users.
+In minutes, you can create an online listing for your boom / bucket truck and advertise it to thousands of buyers.

 Start selling today